 August 12, 2021

-You may know chest pain, tightness and pressure are classic clues of a heart attack, but a wide range of equally concerning symptoms don’t fall under these “textbook” heart attack signs, according to cardiologist Renato Apolito, M.D., medical director of the cardiac catheterization laboratory at Jersey Shore University Medical Center.
+You may know chest pain, tightness and pressure are classic clues of a heart attack, but a wide range of equally concerning symptoms don’t fall under these “textbook” heart attack signs, according to cardiologist Renato Apolito, M.D.

 - Pain or discomfort radiating to the left arm, neck, jaw or teeth